 Puerto Vallarta is also a top-notch place to see Humpback whales- starting in mid-December each year thousands of Humpback whales migrate through the bay around Puerto Vallarta, making for amazing wildlife experiences.

-Check Prices: Whale Watch in Puerto Vallarta
+Book Now: Whale Watch in Puerto Vallarta

 Enjoy a day at the beach on Playa Los Muertos, then head north through the Zona Romantica to Isle Rio Caule, where you can explore a famous flea market.
 Some of the handmade items here were beautiful, we’re trying hard not to buy things, as our bags are too heavy already!